Re-Vegging? What Is, How & When To Re-Veg Weed

 Re-vegging cannabis is all about fine-tuning the illumination.
 You confuse plants by putting them back into the vegging conditions, and they respond by re-entering that stage.

-Note: Re-vegging a flowering plant is possible only with photoperiod specimens.
-Autos don’t react to light changes—they’re done after one harvest.
+Note: Cannabis re-vegging is possible only with photoperiod specimens.
+Autoflowers don’t react to light changes—they’re done after one harvest.
+It is impossible to regenerate autos.

 Pros and cons of re-vegging cannabis plants

-Not everybody’s a fan of re-vegging weed plants.
+Not everybody’s a fan of re-vegging marijuana plants.
 Before discussing particular techniques, let’s look at the benefits and drawbacks of this process.

 Advantages of re-vegging cannabis plants